balancer/docs/docs/concepts/governance/README.md

 ## [BAL Token](./bal-token)
 The BAL token is the primary component of veBAL.
 Due to the fact that veBAL allows for trading between BAL and ETH, BAL liquidty scales with Governance.
-Due to the fact that veBAL liquidty is locked, the market can be easily understand how BAL liquidty depth will scale over time by analyizing the unlock schedule of veBAL.
+Due to the fact that veBAL liquidty is locked, the market can easily understand how BAL liquidty depth will scale over time by analyizing the unlock schedule of veBAL.

 ## [Governable Protocol Fees](./protocol-fees)